Ethan-Huang21/DS_ChatApp/README.md

       * To run Pocketbase extended with Go back-end servers
       * alt: go run main.go serve --http="127.0.0.1:3000" -> Runs on Port 3000 instead of default 8090
   - npm run dev
+      * npm install -> run prior for dependencies
       * To run the React Front-end GUI
-  - node load_balancer.js -port [PORT#]
+  - node load_balancer.js --port [PORT#]
+      * npm install -> run prior for dependencies
-      * To run the load balancer -> requires front-end and back-end to be active
+      * To run the load balancer -> requires front-end and back-end to be active, meaning Front-end is open, and all backend servers in load_balancer.js are open for connection.
       * E.g. node load_balancer.js -port 3010

 ## Credits